runedeclercq/GabonTreeProject/README.md

 The R script Bush_climate_variables_writeout.R exports plotting data as CSVs for use in Python notebooks.

+## data
+contains all necessary data for running the scripts

 ## scripts
 Contains the decid package and the jupyter notebooks: